 It also doesn't help when they are required to maintain and fill out extensive amounts of paperwork.
 Companies must remember that drivers prefer to be on the road, and they want their routes to be well planned.
 Drivers also want to be paid properly, which means waiting for loading that extends the time they're not getting paid will cause any driver distress and plant seeds of contempt about staying with their employers.
 Organizations must work to stay aware of how their drivers are feeling about work demands and their environment constantly.

-Technology Can Help Drivers From Leaving
+Use Technology to Prevent Drivers From Leaving

 - Reduce driver wait time for the loading of goods into their trucks